Novaya Zemlya: Climate

 Novaya Zemlya has a maritime-influenced variety of a tundra climate (Köppen ET).
-Due to some effect from the Gulf Stream and its offshore position, winters are a lot less severe than in inland areas on a lot lower latitudes in Siberia, but instead last up to eight months a year.
+Due to some effect from the Gulf Stream and its offshore position, winters are much less severe than in much lower latitudes inland in Siberia, but instead last up to eight months a year.
 The milder waters to its west delays the onset of sea ice and causes vast seasonal lag in shoulder seasons.
 Due to latitudinal differences, the temperatures and daylight varies quite a bit throughout the archipelago, with the Malye Karmakuly station being located in the southern part.
 Novaya Zemlya is cloudy in general, but snowfall and rainfall is relatively scarce for being a maritime location.
 Even so, glaciers dominate the northern interior and there is strong snow accumulation each winter due to the length of the season.

 Polar bears enter human-inhabited areas more frequently than previously, which has been attributed to climate change.
 Global warming reduces sea ice, forcing the bears to come inland to find food.
 In February 2019, a mass migration occurred in the northeastern portion of Novaya Zemlya.
 Dozens of polar bears were seen entering homes, public buildings, and inhabited areas, so Arkhangelsk region authorities declared a state of emergency on Saturday, February 16, 2019.